 pril 10, 1919.
+The war

-defeated the German forces.
-The USS Mongolia arrives in
+German forces.
+The USS

-Boston carrying over 5,000 soldiers and sailors
+5,000 soldiers and sailors returning from France.

-returning from France.
-Thousands are gathered on
+Thousands are gathered on Commonwealth Pier to

-Commonwealth Pier to welcome the returning
+welcome the returning doughboys, dancing, waving

 But